Ricardosgeral/relier/README.md

 - If the *Spreadsheet/Worksheet* provided by the user already exists, the data that was in that worksheet will be deleted (***Attention***).
 However, when a new Worksheet name is provided in an already existing Spreadsheet, a new sheet is added.
 This means that you can have a single Spreadsheet with different tests organized in different Worksheets (preferable).
-- If there is no internet connection when on start up of the server, even if you select the google sheet checkbutton, no data will be sent to google sheets (***Attention***).
+- If there is no internet connection when on start up of the server, even if you select the Google sheet checkbutton, no data will be sent to Google sheets (***Attention***).
 For debugging look at the [troubleshooting](https://github.com/Ricardosgeral/relier#troubleshooting) section.
-- If internet connection is lost during a test, the software will raise an exception and stop recording data to google sheets! (***Attention***).
+- If internet connection is lost during a test, the software will raise an exception and stop recording data to Google sheets! (***Attention***).
-- Please be aware that, by choosing the 'google sheets' feature, the interval between readings chosen by the user will be increased a couple of seconds, due to the time required to request access the Google API.
+- Please be aware that, by choosing the 'Google sheets' feature, the interval between readings chosen by the user will be increased a couple of seconds, due to the time required to request access the Google API.